helaurbihes/harry-potter-gen-z/book_1/chapter_4.md

 Harry looked up into the fierce, wild, shadowy face and saw that the beetle eyes were crinkled in a smile.

-"Las' time I saw you, you was only a baby," said the giant.
-"Yeh look a lot like yer dad, but yeh've got yer mom's eyes."
+"Las' time I saw you, you was only a spawnling," said the giant.
+"Yeh look a lot like yer dad, but yeh've got ur mom's eyes."

-Uncle Vernon made a funny rasping noise.
+Uncle Vernon made a weird asf rasping noise.

 "I demand that you leave at once, sir!" he said, clearly triggered.
 "You are breaking and entering!"

-"Ah, shut up, Dursley, yeh great prune," said the giant; he reached over the back of the sofa, jerked the gun out of Uncle Vernon's hands, bent it into a knot as easily as if it had been made of rubber, and threw it into a corner of the room.
+"Ah, shut up, Dursley, yeh great prune," said the giant; he reached over the back of the sofa, jerked the gun out of Uncle Vernon's hands, bent it into a knot as easily as if it had been made of rubber, and threw it into a corner of the room (Hagrid understoodthe assignment).

 Uncle Vernon made another funny noise, like a mouse being trodden on.
 No more Karen-ing for him.